kframework/java-semantics/README.md

 - A computer with at least 1GB of memory
 - Linux, OSX or Windows + Cygwin.
 Installation instructions below are written for Linux.
 - Java 8 or later, added to PATH.
 - K Framework (See <http://kframework.org>).
 The directory k-framework/dist/bin should be added to $PATH.
-- Notice that the latest version of K Framework does not suit our java semantics.
-We are using https://github.com/kframework/k/releases/tag/v3.4 (K-framework version 3.4.
-Git Revision: 08c9271)
+We are using K 3.6, and we will soon set up tests to ensure every new version of K support our semantics, currently, this commit of K is tested: 839b8d723827f7255b18f62ccdf08437c7a61b2a.

 Installation process: